hari-vk18/ShopEasy/README.md

-re's a sample README template you can use for your project ShopEasy.
-You can customize it based on your project specifics:

-markdown
-Copy code
 # ShopEasy

 ShopEasy is an e-commerce application that allows users to browse and purchase products online.
 It provides features such as product catalog, user authentication, shopping cart, and order management.